Sign Up for the Deskworks Dozen

 Access Point Locations

-The ideal location for access points has to do in-part with the square footage and layout of a space, but it also has to do with the construction of the walls and the building itself.
+The ideal location for access points has to do in part with the square footage and layout of a space, but it also has to do with the construction of the walls and the building itself.
 Sheetrock is different than brick or glass in terms of transmission and the R Factor for the insulation makes a difference.

 You can get antennas to direct the wifi signals.
 There are many different types of antennas out there for different applications and deployments.
-You may require a high or low dB antenna to conform the wifi signals to your needs or space.
+You may require a high or low dB antenna to conform to the wifi signals to your needs or space.

 Know Your Surroundings

 Depending on other radio frequency (RF) signals in your neighborhood, your signal may get drowned out.
 You can also send a signal too far.
 If the decibel is too strong, you can blow the signal out of your space so anyone who is close doesn’t see the signal very well because it was being pushed too far.
-In that case, get a smaller antennae to bring the signal back inside.
+In that case, get a smaller antenna to bring the signal back inside.